Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/containers.md

 ## Responsive containers

 Responsive containers allow you to specify a class that follows the `.container-fluid` behavior until the specified breakpoint is reached, after which we apply `max-width`s for each of the higher breakpoints.
 For example, `.container-sm` behaves like the `.container-fluid` to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, `xl`, and `xxl`.

+**`.container-2xl` is the maximum container recommended in order to be compliant with the Orange brand.**

 ```html
 <div class="container-xs">100% wide until extra breakpoint</div>